 - Transdisciplinary Childhood Obesity Prevention (TOP) Certificate

-This unique graduate certificate provides expertise in a job market that is desperate for trained professionals in the prevention of childhood obesity.
-The TOP program will expose students to a variety of disciplines involved in the prevention of childhood obesity, allow students the opportunity to design childhood obesity prevention initiatives, and prepare students to conduct transdisciplinary research on the behavioral, social, biological, and environmental causes of childhood obesity.
+The TOP Certificate provides expertise in a job market that is desperate for trained professionals in the prevention of childhood obesity.
+The program will expose students to a variety of disciplines involved in the prevention of childhood obesity, allow students the opportunity to design childhood obesity prevention initiatives, and prepare students to conduct transdisciplinary research on the behavioral, social, biological, and environmental causes of childhood obesity.
 Faculty from Nutrition, Exercise Science, Early Childhood Education, and Nursing work collaboratively with SDSU Extension to implement the TOP graduate certificate program.
 Students will obtain a TOP program certificate upon completion of the requirements for both the certificate (9-10 credits) and the Masters or Doctoral degree from their respective college.

 Behavioral Nutrition & Physical Activity Laboratory Feature